carbon-design-system/carbon-icons/docs/usage.md

 Note that SVG files in dist folder only include most current icons reflected in bluemix-icons.svg and design-system website.
 Files in svg/subfolders are deprecated and should not be used.

+It's still **highly recommended** to use SVG sprite because it will be easier to maintain your production code and keep up with future updates.

 ### Main files

 Bluemix Icons ships with two main SVG files that contain different sets of external SVG sprite files: